-TechAhead has a team of consultants and developers provide end to end facial recognition app integration and development as per client requirement.
+TechAhead has a team of consultants and developers provide end to end facial recognition mobile app development as per client requirement.
 Recognition in apps is a relatively new technology, often businesses are not clear about what they need.
 Our experts understand your unique requirements to bridge the gap between what is required and what is achievable and design the system accordingly.
 We apply industry benchmarks in developing secure and robust facial recognition systems that are easy to train, install and use.

 Technology that identifies or verifies a face in an image or video is called face recognition technology.
 There are many use cases for facial recognition systems as often it is imperative to recognize people automatically, be it in a photograph, a video, or in-person.
 It is a very effective biometric recognition tool in the current COVID-19 scenario because it is a more robust authentication system and contactless.
 However, a machine has to be trained step by step, and this is done most effectively using deep learning technologies.

 Woodrow Wilson Bledsoe, the father of facial recognition implemented facial recognition manually in 1960.
 He recorded the coordinates of facial features like eyes, nose, mouth, hair line, etc. manually.

 The first computer-assisted facial recognition used linear algebra for the low dimensional representation of facial images.
 The low dimensional representations were called eigenfaces and this method is still the basis of many deep learning algorithms.
 The only difference is that the modern deep learning algorithms used very large datasets of faces to train the facial recognition systems.

 ImageNet is a large database of 14 million images for visual object recognition software research.
 The point to be noted here is that facial recognition is nothing but a special case of object recognition.

 Demand for facial recognition in applications is going up because it is an effective way of ensuring system security, user safety as well as user engagement.
 There are different approaches to identifying a human face, like 2D/3D recognition, color- or texture-based face search, search by motion, thermal imaging, etc.